aws-amplify/docs/docs/cli/teams/shared.md

 description: Learn the recommended workflow for multiple team members sharing a single Amplify environment.
 ---

-You have two independent environments (master & dev) in the cloud and have corresponding git branches with your amplify backend infrastructure code on Git.
-Suppose all team members want to work on the same Amplify project and push backend related changes to the same dev environment to test their changes.
+You have two independent environments (`main` & `dev`) in the cloud and have corresponding Git branches with your Amplify backend infrastructure code on Git.
+Suppose all team members want to work on the same Amplify project and push backend related changes to the same `dev` environment to test their changes.
 Each team member would run the following:

 ```bash
 cd <project-dir>